badgib/ASimpleCompass/README.md

 * added auto show/hide on start/end of sail
 * window is resizable
 * background colours can be switched without editing the plugin
+* size can be reset with '!compass size'

 ### installation ###